top of page

 Patigonia 40L Duffle Backpack (Yellow) - Checked Baggage (with TSA lock)

-Cameras: Canon R5 MII (2), plus Canon R6 MII & Canon R7 (additional camera if needed)
+Cameras: Canon R5 MII (2), Canon R6 MII ("in case" camera, R7)

-IPad Air 13” M2 with accessories
+Other: IPad Air 13” M2 with accessories

 Adapter Plugs M, G, N, C, D (recommended by guide)